-I’m often asked how to create the “perfect” pitch.
+I am often asked how to create a great pitch.

 Think of the pain of the customer, and how your product/service can solve their pain specifically.

 Most people know the value that their product/service offers the customer.
 In fact most people think that their product/service is the best thing since sliced bread!

 They just need to learn how to convey that info in an impactful, powerful presentation.
 In an intelligent way that demonstrates high-value, thus solving the customers’ pain specifically.

 When we approach a senior level, time-poor professional, the very least we can do is pitch in an intelligent, personal manner.